rennishj/Angular8DotNetCore3.1/README.md

 ===================================================================
 1. Burst enrollment file is tested aginst the file format used in the Assigment.API\TestFiles\enrollment.csv
 2. Vallidate LISP code is testd against the  valid_lisp_code.txt, invalid_lisp_code.txt files.
+3. Enrollment files will be bursted into wwwroot folder.